 The Community Board prepared terms of reference for the working party [PDF, 32 KB].
 The notes from each of the working party's meetings are as follows:

-The working party prepared a joint statement [PDF, 2.9 MB] and which summarises the matters which the working party members agreed and disagreed on.
+The working party prepared a joint statement [PDF, 2.9 MB] summarising matters the working party members agreed and disagreed on.
 On 30 October 2017 the Banks Peninsula Community Board resolved to reconvene the working party to consider options in light of the new flow data.

 The Akaroa Wastewater Technical Experts Group consists of experts working for the Council, the Friends of Banks Peninsula and Ngāi Tahu.